CERAMICS MOVES ON TO NEW FORMATS AND APPLICATIONS

 - SUSTAINABLE.
 Ceramic of Flexbrick tissues is baked with Biogas.
 In addition, it is easily recyclable due to its simple element separation, which are dry joined.

 - LARGE DIMENSION FORMATS (up to 20 ml).
-Lower labour costs.
+Lower labor costs.

 - OPTIMAL EXECUTION PERFORMANCE.
 Laying by means of a crane accelerates the constructive process significantly with the finish already incorporated in a single operation.

 - FLEXIBILITY.
 Flexbrick sheets can be stored and transported folded in pallets or rolled on a coil.